gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 .. function:: range()

-range() the function returns an iteratable object (the type is an object), not a list type, so the list will not be printed when printing.
+range() the function returns an iterable object (the type is an object), not a list type, so the list will not be printed when printing.

 Function syntax: